SwedbankPay/developer.swedbankpay.com/checkout/v3/authenticated/index.md

 Please contact our [Sales department][contact-sales] regarding these requirements.

-There are two ways of integrating the **Authentication** implementation.
+There are two ways of integrating the **Authenticated** implementation.
 **Redirect** and **Seamless View**.

 **Redirect** sends the payer to a Swedbank Pay page where we handle the